Welcome to OneIPM

 you may notice.

-If a Due By date was selected, and that date is within 7 days of today, it will be highlighted with Orange.
+If a Due By date was selected, and that date is within 7 days of today, it will be highlighted with yellow.

 If it is due today or overdue, it is highlighted in red.

-When a Risk level is set the progress bar will highlight (red if high; orange if medium).
+When a Risk level is set the progress bar will highlight (red if high; yellow if medium).